Chapter 3 - Racing Squirrels

 I feel part of nature.

-I am part of nature!
+I am part of nature.

 It is not a thought, rather a viscerally felt, emotional experience that almost feels physical.
+Like a deep instinctive knowing that is impossible to ignore.

 Nothing else is needed.